wagner-certat/intelmq/docs/Bots.md

 ]
 ```

-The first dict must be a sub-set of the event.
-Additionally, the IP networks
+The first dictionary must be a sub-set of the event -> All given fields
+must exist in the event with the given values.
+The `source.network` field is checked separately with the IP in the event (if
+the `source.ip` is in the given network block).
+The same applies to the
-are compared separately, also the additional `source.iprange` field (holding a
-list of two items, start and end)
+additional `source.iprange` field (holding a list of two items, the start and
+end IP address).

 More examples can be found in `intelmq/etc/squelcher.conf`.